svspire/cl-simpledoc/README.txt

 OTHER DOCUMENTATION SYSTEMS FOR COMMON LISP (ql:quickload "atdoc") www.lichteblau.com/atdoc/doc/
-Not recommended.
+Not recommended for CCL.
+Appears to be designed for SBCL.
 Loads, but doesn't run, in CCL because it's not conditionalized for CCL, and depends on a WHOLE BUNCH of other stuff.
 Very hard to call.
 See the example of calling it in gendocs.lisp, in the trivial-garbage system. cl-geonames also uses